kdoore/CS2335-Gitbook/project-3-steps.md

  - **Create empty gameObject: LevelManager**
 Delete MiniGameManager, and MiniGameManager.cs, replace with LevelManager

-  - **Add script:LevelManager.cs to LevelManager in Scene**  Create or update code in LevelManager, add to LevelManager empty gameObject.
+  - **Add script: [LevelManager.cs](/class-code-examples/levelmanager-final.md) to LevelManager in Scene**  Create or update code in LevelManager, add to LevelManager empty gameObject.
 Look at the inspector fields for LevelManager.

 You will need to do further configuration for LevelManager, see below

 ###ScreenFader (optional)

-- **ScreenFader (optional)**   The LevelManager includes code for a ScreenFader functionality, either remove that code, or create a new C# script, paste code for [ScreenFader](/class-code-examples/screenfader.md).
+- **ScreenFader (optional)**   The LevelManager includes code for a ScreenFader functionality, either remove that code, or create a new C# script, paste code for [ScreenFader.cs](/class-code-examples/screenfader.md).
 Put the ScreenFader script on the MainCamera gameObject in any scene you want Fade-in during start.
 Code must be modified in State scripts if you want Fade-out at the end of a scene.
 For any scene that uses ScreenFader, you must create a UI-Image gameObject, move it out of the camera's view, set the color to black.

 - **Important:** **If you don't use ScreenFader**, you must **change code in LevelManager: ReloadMiniGame() **